-This investor presentation contains the terms "adjusted funds flow from operations ("AFFO") or Atax funds flow", "adjusted working capital", "capital expenditures or capital program", "free cash flow", "maintenance capital reinvestment rate', "total capital reinvestment rate", "free cash fow per share", "free cash flow yield", "F&D costs", "reserves replacement rate" and "recycle ratio" which do not have standardized meanings prescribed by International Financial Reporting Standards ("IFRS" or, alternatively, "GAAP") and therefore may not be comparable with the calculation of similar measures by other companies.
-The non-GAAP and other financial performance and are not intended to represent operating profits nor should they be viewed as an alternative to cash provided by operating activities or other measures of financial performance calculated in accordance with IFRS.
+This investor presentation contains the terms "adjusted funds flow from operations ("AFFO") or Atax funds flow", "adjusted working capital", "capital expenditures or capital program", "free cash flow", "maintenance capital reinvestment rate", "total capital reinvestment rate", "free cash fow per share", "free cash flow yield", "F&D costs", "reserves replacement rate" and "recycle ratio" which do not have standardized meanings prescribed by International Financial Reporting Standards ("IFRS" or, alternatively, "GAAP") and therefore may not be comparable with the calculation of similar measures by other companies.
+The non-GAAP and other financial measures used in this presentation, defined terms outlined below, are used by Headwater as key measures of financial performance and are not intended to represent operating profits nor should they be viewed as an alternative to cash provided by operating activities or other measures of financial performance calculated in accordance with IFRS.